hossman/jenkins-reports/README.txt

      - full build logs ... if and only if at least one test failure occured (to save space)
-     - NOTE: the file modification times of all files in this dir (should) match when the job was run, (acording to the feed) even if we fetched those files much later
+     - NOTE: the file modification times of all files in this dir (should) match when the job was run, (acording to the feed) even if we fetched those files much later output/cron.log.txt
+     - infinitely appended output from each run of cron.sh

 TODO: customize the venus template to add some pretty links to the reports & raw job-data